Mission Statement

 History

 What is a syringe exchange program?
+(English)

 Syringe exchange programs (SEP) are entailed in a project of distributing new/sterile needles to injection drug users (IDU) while removing and safely disposing of used and potentially disease-infected ones from our communities.
 SEPs produce substantial health benefits by reducing the spread of HIV and decreasing rates of infection of other blood-borne pathogens.
 There is conclusive scientific evidence that syringe exchange programs are an effective public health intervention that reduces transmission of HIV.
 For instance, after 10 years of syringe exchange implementation in New York City, new HIV infections among IDU sharply declined by over 50%.
 A syringe that can prevent an HIV infection costs approximately 13 cents in Puerto Rico, while publically-funded HIV medical treatment costs over the lifetime of a person approximately half a million dollars.
 Thus, not only is SEP effective in public health terms, it is also tremendously cost effective for society.